wenshin/http-proxy-stream/README.md

 # proxy-request

-a proxy tool by request which damn convenient with stream pipe. inspired by [request](https://github.com/request/request)
+a proxy tool which damn convenient with stream pipe. also with 96% test coverage. inspired by [request](https://github.com/request/request)

-## feature
+## features

 * pipe http proxy
 * modify response before pipe to destination stream